How to Open a Canadian Bank Account From USA without Leaving Home

 Yes.
 You can open a bank account in Canada as a US citizen.
 However exactly how you get started will depend on whether you’re planning to move to Canada or need an account as a non-resident.

 Usually it’s far easier to open a bank account with a traditional Canadian bank if you’re a resident there.
 If you’re not planning on making the move to Canada, you can still get a CAD account with Canadian banking details from a specialist provider like Wise or Revolut.
 Wise offers both personal and business account options for US citizens, with CAD bank details, a linked debit card and no ongoing charges.
-Revolut accounts can be opened from the US, to hold and exchange CAD and USD, and access some fee free currency exchange, depending on the account type you pick.
+Revolut accounts can be opened from the US, to hold and exchange CAD and USD, and access some no-fee currency exchange, depending on the account type you pick.

 Go to WiseGo to Revolut

-FAQs on opening a Canadian bank account
+FAQs on opening a Canadian bank account as a US citizen

-1. Can I open a bank account online in Canada from the USA?
+Can I open a bank account online in Canada from the USA?

 Some Canadian banks do offer online account opening services, but it’s pretty common to need to visit a branch in person to get your account fully up and running.
 If opening your account online is essential you might be better off choosing a specialist provider like Wise, which offers a fully digital account opening service.

-2. Can a foreigner open a bank account in Canada online?
+Can a foreigner open a bank account in Canada online?

 Some Canadian banks do offer online account opening, but you may find it tricky to provide the required identification and residence documents.
 As a US citizen the easiest way to open your Canadian account is probably to choose a specialist online account provider which can accept your US identification documents.

-3. Which US banks have branches in Canada?
+Which US banks have branches in Canada?

 Key options for banks which have branches in both the US and Canada include: